Effect-TS/opentelemetry/docs/modules/index.ts.md

 ## From "@effect/opentelemetry/NodeSdk"

-Re-exports all named exports from the "@effect/opentelemetry/NodeSdk" module as "NodeSdk".
+Re-exports all named exports from the "@effect/opentelemetry/NodeSdk" module as `NodeSdk`.

 **Signature**